VincentQu888/gw-coding-judge/README.md

-# gw-coding-judge
+# gw-coding-judge (WIP)
-coding judge for gw williams coding club (wip)
+An online coding judge built to host problems and contests for the coding club at the Dr. G.W.
+Williams Secondary School.
+Inspired by https://dmoj.ca/

 sorry for the file name